 Food Standards Agency

 People with pre-existing medical conditions who take other medications may need to consider more personalised doses under the guidance of their GP.
-CBD affects the way some other medications work, so dosing and timing requires special consideration by an individual under the care of a health professional.
+CBD affects the way some other medications work, so dosing and timing require special consideration by an individual under the care of a health professional.

 Is CBD safe in Pregnancy?